lil-lab/ciff/README.md

       b) Models like Misra et al. 2017, Gated Attention Chaplot et al. 2017, Misra et al. 2018 etc.

       c) Training algorithms like Behaviour Cloning, A3C, Reinforce.
-We also provide asynchronous learning allowing training on several different environments simultaneously.
+         We also provide asynchronous learning for training on several different environments in parallel.

 Our code is built using [PyTorch](https://pytorch.org/) which is a popular Deep Learning library for development and allows dynamic graph building and GPU functionalities.
 We also provide additional logging facilities, a tensorboard class for visualization and reading hyperparameters and configurations from JSON files.